eliotsykes/dan-todo/GUIDE.md

 Check the symlink created successfully, open `client/wrap/www/index.html` and check its the same as the file at `client/dist/index.html`.

-The `client/dist` directory is always required for `phonegap serve` to run.
-As `client/dist` contains files that are regenerated regularly from source files, `client/dist` is deliberately git-ignored in `client/.gitignore`.
-We just need to make sure this directory always exists.
-See `bin/phonegap` script.

 ### Manage `phonegap serve` with Foreman

+Foreman will now manage a third process for us, the `phonegap serve ...` process.
 Edit your `Procfile` so it looks like this:

 ```
 rails: bin/rails server --port 3000
-ember: cd client && ember build --watch && cd ..
+ember: bin/ember build --watch
-phonegap: cd client/wrap && phonegap serve --port 4000 && cd ../..
+phonegap: bin/phonegap serve --port 4000
 ```

-Foreman will now manage a third process for us, the `phonegap serve ...` process.

 In `Procfile` we specify port numbers for the `rails` and `phonegap` processes.
 We've done this as both processes conflict if we don't as they both try to use port 3000.